Delftia acidovorans: Bioremediation and biomanufacturing

-Delftia acidovorans is capable of converting toxic metals like selenium and chromium ions into harmless products.
-It can also degrade phenanthrene, which is a carbon source from polycylic aromatic hydrocarbons (PAHs).
+Delftia acidovorans is capable of converting toxic metals including selenium and chromium ions into harmless products.
+It can also degrade phenanthrene, which is a carbon source from polycylic aromatic hydrocarbons.
 Phenanthrene is a common environmental pollutant.

-Delftia acidovorans can be used to manufacture polyhydroxyalkanoates (PHAs).
-PHAs are a favorable alternative towards traditional plastic equipment used in medical settings.
+D. acidovorans can be used to manufacture polyhydroxyalkanoates (PHAs), a favorable alternative towards traditional plastic equipment used in medical settings.
 Traditional plastic manufacturing is resource-consuming and polluting, while PHA production through D. acidovorans is a more sustainable solution.

 Role in disease

-Delftia acidovorans is an emergent opportunistic pathogen that demonstrates antibiotic resistance.
+D. acidovorans is an emergent opportunistic pathogen that demonstrates antibiotic resistance.
 The infection can cause bacteremia, keratitis, pneumonia, empyema, otitis, and peritonitis.
 Known sources of infection include contaminated water and catheters.
 D. acidovorans should be considered a causative organism in patients when water or soil contamination is suspected.
 D. acidovorans has been isolated from clinical settings as well, such as RO systems, surgical vacuums, and operating bay sinks.
 Some strains can tolerate chlorhexidine, a common surgical disinfectant.

 Infections of D. acidovorans can be confirmed through an orange indole test.
 Antibiotic resistance to aminoglycosides is common.